mayasharma2110/Name-the-element/README.md

 These provided the question text and correct answer, for the incorrect options I chose these myself.

-* I had a look at exisiting quizzes on sites to gain information on what features to include for my own quiz game: xxxxx.
+* I had a look at [Lovatts puzzles](https://lovattspuzzles.com/online-puzzles-competitions/ultimate-online-trivia-quiz/) to gain information on what features to include for my own quiz game.

 ### Media